-The Next Step (TNS) PCS requires students to attend school daily, for 192 days of instruction, each academic year.
+The Next Step PCS requires students to attend school daily, for 190 days of instruction, each academic year.
 TNS also requires all students to adhere to the attendance expectations of their particular age group, as outlined below.

-Students of compulsory age (16-17 year-olds) are required by law to attend school according to the duration of the school program.
-TNS Day Program is 6 hours of duration per instructional day during the academic calendar, from Monday to Friday.
+- Students of compulsory age (16-17 year-olds) are required by law to attend school according to the duration of the school program.
+TNS Day Program is six hours of duration per instructional day during the academic calendar, from Monday to Friday. - Students over the age of 18 enrolled in the Day Program are required to attend five hours of instruction per day during the academic calendar.

-- Students over the age of 18 enrolled in the Day Program are required to attend 5 hours of instruction per day during the academic calendar. - Students over the age of 18 enrolled in the Evening Program are required to attend 3 hours per instructional day.
-The TNS Evening Program is 3 hours of duration, per instructional day, during the academic calendar; from Monday to Thursday. - Students over the age of 25 enrolled in the Evening Program have the option of attending up to 2 additional hours of instruction for a total of 5 instructional hours per day.
+- Students over the age of 18 enrolled in the Evening Program are required to attend three hours per instructional day.
+The TNS Evening Program is three hours of duration, per instructional day, during the academic calendar; from Monday to Thursday. - In addition, Day and Evening program hours of instruction are complemented with access to Bridge to Early College and Custom electives. - Students over the age of 25 enrolled in the Evening Program have the option of attending up to two additional hours of instruction (e.g. Custom Electives) for a total of five instructional hours per day.